 What Are Common Steps in Leadership Assessment?

-- Simulations.
-These assess the leader’s knowledge and behavior and may include role play sessions, group exercises, decision making tools, presentations, and situational judgement tests.
+- Simulations: These assess the leader’s knowledge and behavior and may include roleplay sessions, group exercises, decision-making tools, presentations, and situational judgment tests.

 Why Does Leadership Assessment Matter?

 A comprehensive leadership assessment is what top-performing businesses use to make sure that they’re putting the right people into the right roles to drive future success.